Michael P. Anderson: Quotes

 Prior to the final launch of the Columbia, Anderson told reporters: "There's always that unknown."

 Personal life

-Anderson was survived by his wife, Sandra Hawkins, and two daughters, Kaycee and Sydney.
-He was also survived by his parents and three sisters.
+Anderson had a wife, Sandra Hawkins, and two daughters, Kaycee and Sydney.
+He also had three sisters.

 Anderson and his family lived in Houston at the time of his death, where they attended Grace Community Church.
 Anderson sang tenor in the church's choir.